ooni/spec/nettests/ts-017-web-connectivity.md

 3. we are redirected ten times.

-At the end of the measurement, Web Connectivity has the following information obtained either from the classic algorithm of the test helper:
+At the end of the measurement, we have the following information obtained either from the classic algorithm of the test helper:

 1. DNS lookups for the domain in the input URL (obtained using the "classic" tag if